HeshamAbuShaban/my-first-go-cli-tool/README.md

-Absolutely, Hesham.
-Based on everything you’ve built so far—your **first Go CLI tool** with commands like `greet`, `sum`, and `time`, and your milestone of learning Go and CLI concepts—here’s a clean, professional `README.md` you can push to GitHub right away:

 # My First Go CLI Tool 🚀

 A lightweight command‑line application written in **Go**, built as my first step into the world of CLI development.